 If you’re in eCommerce in 2019, you know how competitive it is out there.
 There was a time when an online presence was seen as a novelty.
 But now, in an era when everyone has the internet in their pockets, the digital marketplace is rife with opportunity and competition.
 You need to stand out to succeed.

-Coupons, promotions and discounts let you appeal to new shoppers, create brand loyalty, and incentivise larger purchases.
-Social media is a great way to deliver these kinds of offers.
+Coupons, promotions and discounts let you appeal to new shoppers, create brand and customer loyalty, and incentivise larger purchases.
+Social media platforms are a great way to deliver these kinds of offers.
 Almost half the world’s population are active social media users, and the average person spends 1/7 of their waking hours online.
-But any old, sloppy social campaign won’t cut it in 2019.
+But any old, sloppy social media marketing campaign won’t cut it in 2019.
 You need to get things right to succeed.

 This is your guide to making a connection online — pulling together social media and promotions to create a potent force.
 You need to think outside the box, and we’re here to help.